JeroenMols/jeroenmols.github.io/jekyll-code/blog/_posts/2017-01-09-yearinreview.md

 ---
 title: Year in review 2016
 published: true
+header:
-img: img/blog/yearinreview16/yearinreview16.png
+  image: img/blog/yearinreview16/yearinreview16.png
   imgcredit: Photo by Java User Group Belgium, https://creativecommons.org/licenses/by-nc-sa/2.0/, cropped
 ---
 It's that time of the year again to do a little personal retrospective.